ellioman/Megaman/README.md

 I decided to recreate the airman stage from Megaman 2.
 The game was initially created on Unity3D 4.0 using C# but has been updated to use Unity 5.2.2.
 The graphics used in this game were found on various sprite websites.

+## Requirements ##
+The project must be run on Unity3D version 5 or newer.

 ## Links ##

 * [Megaman 2 Wiki page](https://en.wikipedia.org/wiki/Mega_Man_2 "Megaman 2 Wiki page")